 Meanwhile, some prominent economists question the logic of paying down the national debt while economic growth is still weak.
 They think cuts in government spending will lead to job loss and a shrinking economy [source: Krugman].
 Congress has to decide which is worse: derailing the economic recovery with short-term austerity, or threatening the fiscal future with piles of unpaid debt?
 Can congressional leaders strike a smart compromise?
 With a congressional approval rating of 13 percent in March 2013, the majority of Americans aren't holding their breath [source: Newport].

-For lots more information on debt, budgets and national politics, check out the related HowStuffWorks links on the next page.
+For lots more information on debt, budgets and national politics, check out the related HowStuffWorks links below.